gluster/infra-docs/index.rst

    * - Build Nodes
      - Gluster CI Engineer
    * - salt-master.gluster.org
-     - OSAS Sysadmin
+     - Sysadmin
    * - supercolony.gluster.org
-     - OSAS Sysadmin
+     - Sysadmin
    * - webbuilder.gluster.org
-     - OSAS Sysadmin
+     - Sysadmin
    * - munin.gluster.org
-     - OSAS Sysadmin
+     - Sysadmin
    * - download01.gluster.org
-     - OSAS Sysadmin
+     - Sysadmin
    * - freeipa01.gluster.org
-     - OSAS Sysadmin
+     - Sysadmin
    * - syslog01.gluster.org
-     - OSAS Sysadmin
+     - Sysadmin
    * - Infra Security Issues
-     - OSAS Sysadmin and Gluster CI Engineer
+     - Sysadmin and Gluster CI Engineer

 **Note**: Nigel is only responsible for the Gerrit software and Jenkins software.
-The uptime, OS updates, and OS upgrades are all owned by the OSAS team.
+The uptime, OS updates, and OS upgrades are all owned by the Sysadmin team.

 Who to Contact for What
 -----------------------